 - each, salt & pepper (to taste)

-- Lightly coat both sides of your pork chops with the olive oil, then season with salt & pepper, and paprika.4 pork chops, 1 tablespoon olive oil, ¼ teaspoon paprika, each, salt & pepper
+- Lightly coat both sides of your pork chops with the olive oil, then season with salt, pepper, and paprika.4 pork chops, 1 tablespoon olive oil, ¼ teaspoon paprika, each, salt & pepper

-- Cook on the first side for 3-5 minutes, or until nicely carmelized in color and the edges are no longer pink.
-Flip the pork chops to cook the other side and add the butter.
-While the pork chops are cooking for an additional 3-5 minutes on their second side, spoon the melted butter over the already cooked side.
+- Cook on the first side for 3-5 minutes, or until nicely caramelized in color and the edges are no longer pink.
+Flip the pork chops to cook the other side.
+While the pork chops are cooking for an additional 3-5 minutes on their second side, add the butter on top of the already cooked side.
 As the butter melts continue to spoon the melted butter over the chops.1 tablespoon butter

 - Remove from the pan when golden browned and cooked to your desired temperature.